stephening/sda-church-donation-tracker/Members/README.md

 * Members - another desktop application that allows viewing and editing donors only.
 * Donations installer - creates an msi and setup.exe which will install the Donation tracking software.
 * Members installer - creates an msi and setup.exe which will install the Member management software.
-* MarkdownToHtml - used at build time to create Help.html and some json data for navigating the help

-## Source code
-The Software was developed using Visual Studio 2022 in C#/WPF/.NET 8.0.
-It is written with an MVVM pattern.
-It also has, at this time, over 400 unit tests written to work with xunit.
-File system mocking is done by using System.IO.Abstractions and the accompanying System.IO.Abstractions.TestingHelpers.
-Current NuGet packages added:

-* Autofac
-* CommunityToolkit.Mvvm
-* Dapper
-* Markdig
-* Serilog
-* Serilog.Sinks.File
-* Syncfusion.Pdf.Net.Core
-* Syncfusion.XpsToPdf.Converter.Net.Core
-* System.Data.SqlClient
-* System.IO.Abstractions
-* System.IO.Abstractions.TestingHelpers

-The unit test projects requires the following NuGet packages:

-* Microsoft.TestPlatform.TestHost
-* Moq
-* System.IO.Abstractions.TestingHelpers
-* xunit
-* xunit.runner.console
-* xunit.runner.visualstudio

 ## Log file
 This application writes limited entries to a log file, but if an error or unexpected behavior is ever encountered, check the log.